- FontLab VI User Interface

 Our objectives include:

-File compatibility with FontLab Studio 5 .vfb for most files, including in the functions of open and export (Exception: can’t save MM files back to Studio 5).
+File compatibility with FontLab Studio 5 .vfb for most files, including the open and export features (Exception: can’t save MM files back to Studio 5).
 Open and save UFO.
 Open files from Fontographer and Glyphs.

 Updated, modern interface»

 Now our users can run FontLab VI on both Mac and Windows easily, and the two platforms are permanently in sync.
 Having ~98% shared code means we add new features on both platforms simultaneously, and most bugs are in common and fixed on both platforms at the same time.
 Even if you only use one platform, you will benefit from users and testing on the other.